 Throughout the history of Monday Night Football, the teams that have picked up the most victories are the Pittsburgh Steelers and the San Francisco 49ers.
 Those franchises have 49 victories each.
 The 49ers did have a chance to take the lead on Dec.
 7, 2020, when they played the Buffalo Bills, but they lost the game, 34-24.

 As for which teams have the best records, as we stated above, the Steelers and the 49ers are the teams with the most wins, but which team has the highest winning percentage?
-That honor belongs to the Seattle Seahawks, at 23-8 for a .742 winning percentage.
+Over the last decade, that honor belongs to the Seattle Seahawks, at 11-2 for a .846 winning percentage since 2010.

 When it comes to placing bets on Monday Night Football, you’ll find that the same bet types as for Sunday (or Thursday or Saturday) games are all just as interesting for primetime.